261 FW 2, Certifying Officers

 H. Precertification Authorization.

 For information about the content of this policy, contact the Division of Financial Management.
-For more information about this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For more information about this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.